Frequently Asked Questions

 What is universalism?
 What is folkism?

-"Folkism" and "universalism" were adopted by early Ásatrú groups to describe racialism and non-racialism.
+“Folkism” and “universalism” were adopted by early Ásatrú groups to describe racialism and non-racialism.
 Over the years, however, people began attributing new definitions to these terms.
-In particular, some people claim "folkism" to be a preference for the religion of one's ethnic ancestors and "universalism" to be having a practice of accepting of individuals into a group with disregard for the Heathen concepts of inner yard and outer yard.
+In particular, some people claim “folkism” to be a preference for the religion of one’s ethnic ancestors and “universalism” to be the practice of accepting of individuals into a group with no matter what they actually believe.

 The contributors of The Longship, as well as their affiliates, adhere to the original definitions of folkism (“racialist”) and universalism (“non-racialist” or “inclusive”).